-The following components are used to process external interrupts at the INT0 and INT1 pin:
+The following components are used to process external interrupts at the INT0 and INT1 (note) pin:

-- Noise filtering circuit for INT0

-- Edge detection circuit

-- Two mode registers, IMOD0 and IMOD1
+- Edge detection circuit - Two mode registers, IMOD0 and IMOD1 (note)

 The mode registers are used to control the triggering edge of the input signal.
-IMOD0 and IMOD1 settings let you choose either the rising or falling edge of the incoming signal as the interrupt request trigger.
-The INT4 interrupt is an exception since its input signal generates an interrupt request on both rising and falling edges.
+IMOD0 and IMOD1 ^(note) settings let you choose either the rising or falling edge of the incoming signal as the interrupt request trigger.
+The INT4 ^(note) interrupt is an exception since its input signal generates an interrupt request on both rising and falling edges.

-FB4H IMOD0.3 "0" IMOD0.1 IMOD0.0 FB5H "0" "0" "0" IMOD1.0
+FB4H "0" "0" IMOD0.1 IMOD0.0 FB5H "0" "0" "0" IMOD1.0 ^(NOTE)

-IMOD0 and IMOD1 bits are mapped to RAM addresses FB4H (IMOD0) and FB5H (IMOD1), and are addressable by 4-bit write instructions.
+IMOD0 and IMOD1 $^{(note)}$ bits are addressable by 4-bit write instructions.
 RESET clears all IMOD values to logic zero, selecting rising edges as the trigger for incoming interrupt requests.

-Table 7-5.
-IMOD0 and IMOD1 Register Organization
+Table 7-5, IMOD0 and IMOD1 Register Organization

-IMOD0 IMOD0.3 0 IMOD0.1 IMOD0.0 Effect of IMOD0 Settings

-0 Select CPU clock for sampling

-1 Select fx/64 sampling clock

-1 0 0 Rising edge detection

-0 1 Falling edge detection

-1 0 Both rising and falling edge detection

-1 1 IRQ0 flag cannot be set to "1"
+IMOD0 0 0 IMOD0.1 IMOD0.0 Effect of IMOD0 Settings 0 0 Rising edge detection 0 1 Falling edge detection Falling edge detection 1 1 0 Both rising and falling edge detecti 1 1 IRQ0 flag cannot be set to "1" IRQ0 flag cannot be set to "1"

-IMOD1 0 0 0 IMOD1.0 Effect of IMOD1 Settings
+IMOD1 (note) 0 0 0 IMOD1.0 Effect of IMOD1 Settings

 0 Rising edge detection

 1 Falling edge detection

-1